gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

    }
 </pre>

-<p>Here, all we've done is wrap the code that creates the ContactsView and
-ContactsPresenter in a runAsync() call, and as a result it won't be downloaded until the first time we go to show the Contact list.
-After that, subsequent calls will realize that the code has already been downloaded, and will use it in lieu of re-downloading.</p>
+Here, all we've done is wrap the code that creates the ContactsView and ContactsPresenter in a runAsync() call, and as a result it won't be downloaded until the first time we go to show the Contact list.
+After that, subsequent calls will realize that the code has already been downloaded, and will use it in lieu of re-downloading.

-<p>A bit anti climatic isn't it?
+A bit anti climatic isn't it?
 Well, that's not always a bad thing.
-The amount
-of boilerplate code necessary to get an MVP-based app up and running is generally large.
-But the time spent is not wasted, as optimizations such as this one become easier and easier to implement.</p>
+The amount of boilerplate code necessary to get an MVP-based app up and running is generally large.
+But the time spent is not wasted, as optimizations such as this one become easier and easier to implement.